liwenqiu/Tencent-Hunyuan-Large/README.md

 ### BF16 Deployment

-BF16 requires 16 H800 or H20 GPUs for deployment.
+BF16 requires 16 H20 GPUs for deployment.
 After verifying that multi-machine communication is correct, execute the following steps:

 Before running the commands, set the following environment variables: